When ponds and lakes freeze in winter, you may wonder how fish survive. I know I did, so I wanted to find out more.

 Salmon spawn their eggs in winter, laying them in the gravel.
-The eggs develop in temperatures close to the freezing point by using shallow, running water.
-As the development is slow, between 6-20 weeks to hatch, the young are born in spring and can take advantage of food’s ready availability.
+The eggs develop in temperatures close to freezing by using shallow, running water.
+As the development is slow, between 6-20 weeks to hatch, the young are born in spring and can take advantage of food availability.

 How Do Fish Survive At Sea In Winter?

 The sea’s immense size allows it to retain its warmth and is not as cold as rivers, ponds, and lakes.
 Sea fish are generally not as vulnerable to the cold winter months as freshwater fish, as the sea has a lower freezing point than freshwater due to the salt.

 However, during severe weather, fish that usually live in shallow rivers and coastal waters move into deeper water to escape the cold.

 Many fish live in shallow water and will die in the winter if they do not find more deep, suitable waters.
 Much of this is due to their food supply being decimated by the cold, reducing the algae and invertebrates available.

 Some fish are more sensitive to the cold than others.
 Flatfish such as plaice and sole congregate in the sea’s deeper parts as they fall foul to the freezing temperatures due to their body shape.